lra/mackup/README.md

 # Mackup

-Keep your application settings in sync.
+Symlink your application settings to sync folder.

 ## Table of content